-Your contract imposes charges relating to the death benefit, including any death benefit provided under an optional rider.
-It is possible that all or a portion of these charges could be treated as partial surrenders from the contract.
+Your contract imposes charges relating to the death benefit, including any death benefit received due to an optional rider.
+It is possible that all or a portion of these charges could be treated as a partial surrender(s) from the contract.
 In the case of Systematic Withdrawals, the amount of each Systematic Withdrawal should be considered a distribution and taxed in the same manner as a partial surrender from the contract.